RickLloyd24/Beer-Fermenter/Software/ReadMe.md

 2. password – Wi-Fi network password

-3. UseEmail – if you don’t want to use the email and text message feature set this to false
+3. UseEmail – if you don’t want to use the email and text message feature set this to false.

 4. AUTHOR_EMAIL – this is the email that you use for your Arduino boards.
 Emails are sent from this account.

-5. AUTHOR_PASSWORD – this is the special App password you set up for Arduino boards. (see Emails and Text messages section.
+5. AUTHOR_PASSWORD – this is the special App password you set up for Arduino boards.
+(See Emails and Text messages section.

 6. RECIPIENT_EMAIL1 – this is your main email account.